Click on the video above to hear about Lynn’s experience with Writer’s Relief!

-We are proud to introduce our newest Featured Client, Lynn Hoggard!
+We are proud to introduce our Featured Client, Lynn Hoggard!
 As a poet, Lynn also demonstrates the skills of a storyteller.
 She uses words to harness the power of images, creating unforgettable visuals in her readers’ minds.
 Her poetry is striking in the sense that it addresses philosophical questions while exploring intimate relationships between ordinary people; it focuses on both universal and slice-of-life themes.
 Watch her video and read on to learn more about Lynn’s craft and her collaboration with Writer’s Relief.

 In Lynn Hoggard’s Own Words